 - FVR (Free Voluntary Reading)—I have graded readers as a part of my FVR library, so students can browse through the books and choose ones that they want to read silently.

-Since I teach in the U.S., I always prefer using books written in American English over books written in British or other forms of English.
+Since I teach in the U.S., I always prefer using books written in American English over books written in British or other varieties of English.
 This can actually be quite difficult to do, as it seems that the vast majority of graded readers are written in British English.
 Although American and British English are similar, there are enough differences that it’s a little bit frustrating for me to use British English books in class.
 Especially with lower-level students, who already have such a limited vocabulary, it seems like it’s kind of a waste of time to have to teach students two different forms of a word.
 And some of my students like to listen to the audio versions of books, but the British English accent is more difficult for them to understand and is not really ideal if they’re living in the U.S. and trying to learn American English.
 Of course, I do still occasionally use British English books since they are so prevalent.
-For books that I put in my FVR library, I sometimes go through the book and cross out any non-American English words and write in the American equivalent.
+For books that I put in my FVR library, I sometimes go through the book and write in the American equivalent above the non-American English words in the text (e.g., writing the word “pants” above the word “trousers”).
 And for read-alouds, it’s quite easy to simply replace words I need to without the students even knowing.
 In my reviews below, all of the book titles that I specifically mention are written in American English, unless otherwise noted.